 Vaccination Attestation Form

-Physicians who are members of DMC Medical Staff who must provide a Vaccination Attestation Form can complete and submit one at this link (This form is located on the DMC Intraweb; users will need to have a DMC-supplied username/password.
+Physicians who are members of DMC Medical Staff must complete and provide a Vaccination Attestation form.
+(This form is located on the DMC Intraweb; users will need to have a DMC-supplied username/password.
 Only physicians can complete self-attestation forms.)

 Walk-ins welcome at DMC Occupational Health Services (UHC, SGH and HVSH) beginning